hamptonsmith/sejr/README.md

       definitions.
 It is an error to include a definition for any built-in client type.
 Each client type definition is itself a map with the following required entries:
     * `describe` - a function from a javascript value of the given client type to a description of that value.
-The returned description may be any value that itself can be described by `sejr.describe()`.
+The returned description may be `undefined` to indicate that no description is necessary (for singleton types), or any value that itself can be described by `sejr.describe()`.
 Take care not to introduce cyclic description dependencies!
     * `realize` - a map of _realization functions_ which take as their sole
           argument a description as produced by this client type's corresponding `describe()` function and return the described client javascript